Contact Us

 * Required fields

-The World Health Organisation considers depression to be the leading cause of worldwide disability, affecting 300 million people globally.
-In any year in Australia, one million Australian adults will struggle with depressed mood, and 2 million with a range of anxiety problems.
-We all get sad from time to time as life throws challenges and difficulties our way.
-However, depression is more than just feeling a bit down.
-Clinical depression and major depression are terms used when a person's symptoms of depression reach a certain threshold.
+According to the World Health Organisation depression is the leading cause of disability worldwide, affecting 300 million people globally.
+In any one year in Australia, one million Australian adults will struggle with depressed mood, and 2 million with a range of anxiety problems.
+Feeling sad is normal and we all feel down from time to time as life throws challenges and difficulties our way.
+However, Clinical Depression can affect our daily functioning and can interfere with our ability to complete our regular daily tasks.
+Clinical Depression and Major Depressive Disorder are terms used when a person's symptoms of depression reach a certain threshold and severity.

 • Depressed most, most of the day, and on most days of the week.